-SENIOR PORTRAITS FOR THE 2007 YEARBOOK WILL BEGIN ON MONDAY, OCTOBER 23RD IN THE CUB OUTSIDE STUDENT GOVERNMENT OFFICE.
-SENIORS MUST SCHEDULE THEIR APPOINTMENTS NOW BY LOGGING ONTO DAVOR'S 24-HOUR SCHEDULING SITE, WWW.OURYEAR.COM, ENTERING SCHOOL CODE 417.
-You can also call 1-800-0UR-YEARTM (687-9327), during normal business hours, to schedule an appointment. \Attn December Graduates: This will be the ONLY opportunity to be photographed for the 2007 yearbook.
-Student dabbles in writing, producing amid classwork Evan Webb attributes passion for music to family exposure By Sarah Viesca Reporter As early as the fourth grade, Dripping Springs senior Evan Webb was writing music.
-Growing up in a house where his parents were musicians, Webb said the early exposure really defined his childhood.
-"I've always loved recording," Webb said.
-"When I was a kid, I would record myself on a tape player.'
-Although Webb continues to sing and write his own songs, he also likes to produce his own music.
-Last year he released his first CD, Life on the Fringe, a 10track album in which he composed all the music and lyrics Poster decorations convey style, personality By Stacy Downs McClatchy Newspapers KANSAS CITY, Mo. - Posters quickly communicate what you're all about, unlike other forms of home decor.
+Dripping Springs senior Evan Webb wrote and produced his first album, Life on the Fringe.
+Webb makes time for music, even if it means putting aside school.
+Poster decorations convey style, personality By Stacy Downs McClatchy Newspapers KANSAS CITY, Mo. - Posters quickly communicate what you're all about, unlike other forms of home decor.
 They display where you want to travel and what you like to drink.
 They show style preferences, from the flowery ornateness of art nouveau to the ultrahip techy look of the computer age.
 Their colorful artistry can be sophisticated or whimsical.
 The posters in Greg Melvin's Overland Park, Kan., home showcase his favorite movies.
 Three posters dominate his study, paying homage to noir films, known for their shadowy scenery and unlucky characters.
 His living room features three science-fiction film posters hung above the sofa.
 The 1956 poster of "Invasion of the Body Snatchers," with a highly stylized red handprint set against a vivid yellow background, hooked him on collecting.
-"Posters provide a lot of visu-al appeal," Melvin said.
+"Posters provide a lot of visual appeal," Melvin said.
 "They're works of art."
 Melvin owns only vintage posters.
 They're collectible because they can be tricky to find and often cost hundreds of dollars.
-"Vintage" means the poster was printed at the time its advertising campaign originally took place, and it doesn't refer to style or age.
+"Vintage" means the poster was printed at the time its advertising campaign originally took place, and it doesn't reier to style or age.
 So the contemporary Apple iPod posters, with white MP3 players dramatically popping against dark silhouettes and colorful backgrounds, are vintage - and in demand.
 Reproduction posters, on the other hand, are inexpensive and aren't valuable because they were printed long after the original ad campaign ended.
 Reproduction film, travel and cuisine posters are easy to come by at stores such as Ź Gallerie.
 Posters are sold mostly online these days.
-The most recently searched categories of vintage posters on eBay were "French," "film," "travel," "war" and "music." and produced.
-The album, which for Webb, said Webb has such took a week to record in Austin, has a unique acoustic rock, jazz and blues sound mixed in together, Webb said.
-The album's title comes from where all the songs were written.
+The most recently searched categories of vintage posters on eBay were "French," "film," "travel," "war" and "music."